cornellshakh/natalya-website/README.md

-# Natalya Website
+# Natalya Accounting Website
-Wwebsite for an accounting and consulting business.
-Built with React, TypeScript, and Tailwind CSS.
+Website for accounting and consulting business, built with React, TypeScript, and Tailwind CSS.

 ## Setup
 ### Prerequisites